Student Accessible Reports

-Note: You must be logged into CIS to view reports.
+Note: You must be logged into CIS to view course feedback.
 Please sign into CIS before beginning.

 1. Go to the Class Catalog & Schedules page.
 Select a semester.

 3. Find a course you want to view feedback.
 Locate the View Feedback column.